emustudio/emustudio.github.io/_documentation/user/_doc/ram/abstract-tape.md

 # Abstract tape

 Abstract tapes, in general, are used in various abstract machines.
 Probably the best known are Turing machine, RAM machine, and RASP machine.
-The plugin of the abstract tape for emuStudio is called `abstractTape-ram`.
+The plugin of the abstract tape for emuStudio is called `abstract-tape`.

 There are several properties which an abstract tape might have: